 - The GLP-1 receptor agonist components may cause delayed gastric emptying of oral medications.
-Certain medications may require administration 1 hour before (ie, antibiotics, acetaminophen, oral contraceptives, or other medications dependent on threshold concentrations for efficacy) or 11 hours after (ie, oral contraceptives) administration of the GLP-1 receptor agonist. - o Monitor use closely when administered concomitantly with other medications that may affect glucose metabolism. - Antiadrenergic medications (ie, beta blockers, clonidine, guanethidine, and reserpine) may mask the signs and symptoms of hypoglycemia.
+Certain medications may require administration 1 hour before (ie, antibiotics, acetaminophen, oral contraceptives, or other medications dependent on threshold concentrations for efficacy) or 11 hours after (ie, oral contraceptives) administration of the GLP-1 receptor agonist. - Monitor use closely when administered concomitantly with other medications that may affect glucose metabolism. - Antiadrenergic medications (ie, beta blockers, clonidine, guanethidine, and reserpine) may mask the signs and symptoms of hypoglycemia. - Lixisenatide and liraglutide slow gastric emptying.
+Patients with gastroparesis were excluded from trials; therefore, agents are generally not recommended in cases of severe gastroparesis.